Temporomandibular Joint Disorders (TMD, TMJ) Symptoms & Treatment

 • Stress, which can cause you to tighten facial and jaw muscles or clench the teeth

-How do I recognize it?
+How do I recognize TMD Disorder?

 Common symptoms include: